ellysh/video-game-bots/InGameBots/example.md

 ## Diablo 2 Overview

 Now we will write a simple in-game bot for the popular RPG game Diablo 2.
 Gameplay of Diablo 2 is quite typical for the RPG genre.
 Player should do quests, kill monsters and improve his character.
-Our example bot is focused on analysis of player character's state.
-When the state is changed, the bot performs some actions.
+Our example bot focuses on analysis of player character's state.
+When the state is changed, the bot does some actions.
 Therefore, it will be helpful to consider parameters of the player character in details.

-There is a screenshot of game window:
+There is a screenshot of the game window:

 ![Diablo 2 Interface](diablo-interface.png)

-You can see a player character in the center of the screen.
+You can see the player character in the center of the screen.
 There is an yellow model of the knight.
 Also you can see the monsters around the player character.
 One of the monster is selected by the mouse cursor.

-There is a screenshot of windows with player character's parameters:
+There is a screenshot of windows with parameters of player character:

 ![Diablo 2 Player](diablo-player.png)

 There are two windows on the screenshot.
 Left window contains common information about the player character like his name "Kain", class "Paladin", level and experience points.
 This information available at the top side of the window.
 Also below there are attributes, that define behavior of the character during a game process.
 For example, the "Strength" attribute defines a damage amount that is delivered to the monsters by the player.

 Right window contains a tree of character's skills.
 There are special abilities and combos that allow you to make a more damage or to improve significantly character's attributes.
 Each skill has a level.
 The level defines effectiveness of the skill usage.
-You can get detailed information about player character's parameters and skills in a [wiki page](http://diablo.gamepedia.com/Classes_%28Diablo_II%29)
+You can get detailed information about these parameters and skills in the [wiki page](http://diablo.gamepedia.com/Classes_%28Diablo_II%29)

 Diablo 2 has a single player and a multiplayer game modes.
 We will consider the single player mode only.
-It allows us to stop execution of game process at any moment and to explore its memory without any time limitations.
-Otherwise, the game client, which does not respond to game server's requests, will be disconnected.
-This limitation does not allow us to use a debugger and to break a game process for analysis its internals.
+It allows us to stop execution of the game process at any moment and to explore its memory without any time limitations.
+Otherwise, the game client, which does not respond to requests of a game server, will be disconnected.
+This limitation does not allow us to use a debugger and to break the game process for analysis its internals.

 Diablo 2 is available for buying at the [Blizzard Entertainment website](https://eu.battle.net/shop/en/product/diablo-ii).
-There is an open source game with a [Flare](http://flarerpg.org/) name, that is available for free.
-It has a very close game mechanics and interface to the Diablo 2 ones.
-You can use the Flare game to try methods of memory analysis, that are described in this section.
+There is the open source game with the [Flare](http://flarerpg.org/) name.
+It is available for free and has a very similar game mechanics as Diablo 2 has.
+You can use the Flare game to try methods of the memory analysis, which are described in this section.
 All these methods are applicable to the Flare game too.
-The main difference between the Diablo 2 and Flare games is a complexity.
+The main difference between these two games is complexity.
 Diablo 2 has much more library modules and game objects in the memory than the Flare one.
-Thus, analysis of Diablo 2 process memory requires more efforts.
+Thus, analysis of the Diablo 2 memory is more difficult.

 ## Bot Overview

 You can find detailed articles by Jan Miller about hacking the Diablo 2 game.
-This is a first [article](http://extreme-gamerz.org/diablo2/viewdiablo2/hackingdiablo2).
-This is a second [article](http://www.battleforums.com/threads/howtohackd2-edition-2.111214/).
-Approaches, that are described in the articles, are focused on changing a normal behavior of the game.
-These behavior changes are named hacks.
-But a bot applications should work in a different manner.
+This is the first [article](http://extreme-gamerz.org/diablo2/viewdiablo2/hackingdiablo2).
+This is the second [one](http://www.battleforums.com/threads/howtohackd2-edition-2.111214/).
+Approaches, which are described in the articles, are focused on changing a normal behavior of the game.
+This kind of behavior changes is called **hacks**.
+But our bot applications should work in a different manner.
 The bot should react to state changes of the game objects.
-Possible bot actions are simulate player's actions or change a state of the game objects in a legal way according to the game rules.
-Meanwhile the game application is still working within its normal algorithms.
-State of all objects is still valid according to the game rules.
+Possible reaction of the bot is to simulate player action or change a state of the game objects in a legal way according to the game rules.
+Meanwhile, the game application is still working within its normal algorithms and the state of all objects is valid according to the game rules.

 Our example in-game bot has a very simple algorithm:

-1. Read current value of the player character's life parameter.
+1. Read a current life parameter value of the player character.
-2. Compare the read value with the threshold value.
+2. Compare this value with the threshold.
-3. Use a healing potion to increase a value of the character's life parameter.
+3. Use a healing potion to increase the life parameter.

-This algorithm allows us to keep a player character alive while there are still the healing potions.
+This algorithm allows us to keep the player character alive while the healing potions are available.
 Nevertheless an implementation of so simple algorithm requires a deep research of the Diablo 2 process memory.

 ## Diablo 2 Memory Analysis

 Now we are ready to start our analysis of the Diablo 2 process memory.
 First of all you should launch the game.
-The game is launched in a fullscreen mode by default.
-But it will be more convenient for us to launch the game in a windowed mode.
-It allows you to switch quickly between the game and memory scanner windows.
-There is an instruction how to launch the game in the windowed mode:
+It is launched in the fullscreen mode by default.
+But it will be more convenient for us to launch the game in the windowed mode.
+It allows you to switch quickly between the game window and the memory scanner.
+There is the instruction how to launch the game in the windowed mode:

-1. Right-click the "Diablo II" icon and click "Properties".
+1. Right-click on the "Diablo II" icon to open the popup menu and click on the "Properties" menu item.
-2. Click the "Shortcut" tab.
+2. Click the "Shortcut" tab in the "Properties" dialog.
-3. Add `-w` to the end of the "Target".
-For example:
+3. Add the `-w` key at the end of the "Target" field.
+This is an example:
 ```
 "C:\DiabloII\Diablo II.exe" -w
 ```

-When the game is launched, you should select a "Single player" option, create a new character and start the game.
+Now launch the game via the changed icon.
+When it is launched, you should select the "Single player" option in the main menu, create a new character and start the game.

 ### Parameters Searching

-Goal of our analysis is to find an address of the player character's life parameter into the game process memory.
-First and the most obvious way to achieve our goal is to use Cheat Engine memory scanner.
-You can launch Cheat Engine and try to search current value of the life parameter without any configuration of search options.
+Goal of our memory analysis is to find an address of the player's life parameter into the game process memory.
+First and the most obvious way to achieve this goal is to use Cheat Engine memory scanner.
+You can launch Cheat Engine and try to search current value of the life parameter without any configuration of the search options.
 This approach does not work for me.
 You will get a long list of the resulting addresses.
 If you continue searching by selecting "Next Scan" option with updated life value, the resulting list becomes empty.

 Straightforward approach does not work.
-The primary reason of this issue is size and complexity of the Diablo 2 game itself.
-The game model is very complex, and there are a lot of game objects in the memory.
-Now we do not know, how a state and parameters of these objects are stored into the memory.
-Therefore, we can start our research from developing a method, that allows us to find a specific object into the memory.
-Let us look at the window with player character's attributes again.
-There are several parameters that are guaranteed to be unique for the player character object.
+The primary reason of this issue is a complexity of the Diablo 2 game model.
+There are a lot of game objects in the memory.
+Now we do not know, how parameters of these objects are stored into the memory.
+Therefore, it will be better to find an approach that allows us to detect a specific object into the memory.

+Let us look at the window with attributes of the player character again.
+There are several parameters that are unique for the player object.
 We can name this kind of unique parameters as **artifacts** for the sake of brevity.
-What are artifacts for the player character object?
+What are the artifacts for the player character object?
 This is a list of them:

 1. **Character name**<br/>
-This is extremely unlikely that other game object has the same name as a player character.
+This is extremely unlikely that other game object has the same name as the player character.
 If it happens, you can rename your character to guarantee its unique name.
 2. **Experience value**<br/>
 This is a long positive integer number.
-The number is able to appear in the other objects rarely.
-But you can change it easily by killing several monsters, and then make next memory scan operation with the new value.
+The number of such length is able to appear in other objects rarely.
+But you can change it easily by killing several monsters.
+Then make next memory scan operation with the new value and you will find this number.
 3. **Stamina value**<br/>
-This is a long positive number.
-You can change it easily too by running outside the city.
+This is a long positive number too.
+You can change it by running outside the city.

-I suggest to select an experience value for searching.
+I suggest to choose the experience value for searching.
 In case the value equals to zero, you can kill several monsters to change it.
 The value grows rapidly.
-This is a memory scan result for my case:
+This is result of the memory scan for my case:

 ![Experience Value](experience-value.png)

-There are several values in game memory that equal to the character's experience value.
+There are several values in the game memory that equal to the player experience value.

-Next step is to distinguish the value that is contained inside the character object.
+Next step is to distinguish the value that is contained inside the player object.
 First of all, we can clarify a type of owning segment for each of these variables.
-This is a shortened output of the `!address` command of the WinDbg debugger:
+This is the shortened output of the `!address` command, which is executed in the WinDbg debugger:
 ```
 + 0`003c0000  0`003e0000  0`00020000  MEM_PRIVATE MEM_COMMIT PAGE_READWRITE <unknown>
 + 0`03840000  0`03850000  0`00010000  MEM_PRIVATE MEM_COMMIT PAGE_READWRITE <unknown>
 + 0`03850000  0`03860000  0`00010000  MEM_PRIVATE MEM_COMMIT PAGE_READWRITE <unknown>
 + 0`04f50000  0`04fd0000  0`00080000  MEM_PRIVATE MEM_COMMIT PAGE_READWRITE <unknown>
 ```
 You can see, that all found variables are stored into the segments of "unknown" type.
 What is the "unknown" type?
 We already know the segments of stack and heap types.
 WinDbg debugger can distinguish them well.
 Therefore, these "unknown" segments are neither stack nor heap type.
 These segments are able to be allocated by the [`VirtualAllocEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa366890%28v=vs.85%29.aspx) WinAPI function.
-We can verify this assumption very simple by writing a [test application](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/Diablo2Example/VirtualAllocEx.cpp), that uses the `VirtualAllocEx` function.
-In case you launch this test application with WinDbg debugger, you will see a segment of "unknown" type in the application's memory map.
-The base address of the "unknown" segment has the same value as returned one by the `VirtualAllocEx` function.
+We can verify this assumption by writing the simple [test application](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/Diablo2Example/VirtualAllocEx.cpp), that uses the `VirtualAllocEx` function.
+In case you launch this test application with the WinDbg debugger, you will see a segment of "unknown" type in the application's memory map.
+The base address of the "unknown" segment has the same value as the returned one by the `VirtualAllocEx` function.

-Segments analysis does not allow us to find the character's experience parameter.
+Segments analysis does not allow us to find the player experience parameter.
 All of these "unknown" segments have the same type and flags.
 Therefore, we cannot distinguish them.

 We can try another way to find the character object.
-It is obvious that parameters of the object will be changed, when a player performs actions.
-For example, coordinates of an object are changed when a character moves.
-Also live value is decreased when the character gains a damage from monsters.
-Consider this fact, we can analyze the nature of changes in the memory that is located near the character's experience parameter.
-Cheat Engine memory scanner provides a feature to display changes of a memory region in real-time.
-There is an algorithm to open a Memory Viewer window of the Cheat Engine application:
+It is obvious that parameters of the object will be changed, when the player performs actions.
+For example, player's coordinates are changed when we move.
+Also live value is decreased when the player gains a damage from monsters.
+Consider this fact, we can analyze the nature of changes in the memory that is located near the experience parameter.
+Cheat Engine memory scanner provides the feature to display changes of a memory region in real-time.
+There is the algorithm to open a Memory Viewer window of the Cheat Engine application:

 1. Select an address in the resulting list for inspection.
 2. Left click on the address.